surfstudio/android-code-generator-plugin-fx/README.md

 How to use it
 =============
 1. Select xml files with activity layout.
-2. Right click -> Android Code Generator.
+2. Right click -&rt; Android Code Generator.
 3. Wait few seconds.
 4. Use files from %packagename%.activity and %packagename%.adapter